Dreamvention/cleanslice/app/README.md

 const app = useNuxtApp();

 // We are using UsersGateway to fetch IUserData[] and then are mapping it to a User Entity inside the component.
-// This may be ok in a case like this where the is little logic.
+// This may be ok in a case like this where there is little to no logic.
 // If you notice that you are doing more logic inside the component, move it to a dedicated UsersService. const items = (await app.$di.resolve(UsersGateway).getUsers()).map((item) => new User(item));
 ```